metayeti/YABS.js/README.md

 ### 2. Adding variables to custom headers

 We can add variables to output sourcefiles' headers.
-These are extracted from JSDoc tags in the sourcefile:
+These are extracted from JSDoc tags in the sourcefile.

 At the top of the JS file, we will add something like this (it doesn't have to be the very top, but it should be somewhere within the first 200 lines):